Conflict Resolution Process (CRP)

 Grand Valley State University is aware that the potential for conflict always exists; the University also believes that there are effective tools for dealing with conflict, tools that range from conversation with a neutral party to facilitated meetings and mediation to the more formal complaint and grievance procedures.
 This website is designed to make you aware of the various resources that the University has available to you and to help you navigate through the GVSU Conflict Resolution Process.

-First Step: A good first step is to explore your options by talking informally but confidentially about your situation with Sue Sloop and discussing with her which approach would be the most helpful.
+First Step: A good first step is to explore your options by talking informally but confidentially about your situation with the Work Life Consultant and discussing with her which approach would be the most helpful.
 Sue will explain the various resources that are available and make suggestions about which of them might be most appropriate.
-Sue is the Work Life Connections and Coordinator of Mediation Services for Faculty and Staff and can be reached at the Human Resources Office.
+The Work Life Consultant is the Work Life Connections and Coordinator of Mediation Services for Faculty and Staff and can be reached at the Human Resources Office.

 If you are dealing with personal issues on and off the job, contact Encompass.